 Where properties have a local connection requirement that is village specific (eg. schemes on Rural Exception Sites), priority is given to those applicants who either live, work or have family connections to the village.
 In these circumstances the banding priority is secondary to local village connection.

-Help to Buy agents are Registered Providers appointed by the Government’s Homes and Communities Agency (HCA) to support the administration of the majority of the Intermediate products.
+Help to Buy agents are Registered Providers appointed by the Government’s Homes and Communities Agency (HCA).
+They support the administration of the majority of the Intermediate products.

 The local Help to Buy Agent for South Cambridgeshire is operated by Bedfordshire Pilgrims Housing Association (BPHA).

-Further details of the various Help to Buy products can be found on their website at https://www.helptobuyese.org.uk.
+Further details of the various Help to Buy products can be found on the Help to Buy website.

 Applicants interested will need to register on the Help to Buy Register.